Incumbent Centre-right In driving Seat In Irish Vote - UrduPoint

 During the last parliamentary term, the role of prime minister rotated between the Fianna Fail and Fine Gael leaders.

-EU member Ireland's proportional representation system sees votes of eliminated candidates redistributed during multiple rounds of counting.

-While the exit poll suggests Fine Gael and Fianna Fail's performance is down on the last election, "their supporters are increasingly willing to transfer from one to the other," as the count rounds progress, Keenan told AFP.
+Fine Gael and Fianna Fail's supporters are also "increasingly willing to transfer from one to the other", as the count rounds progress, Keenan told AFP.

-Smaller opposition parties including the Social Democrats, and Labour would be in the mix for coalition talks after the final result according to analysts.

-The three-week campaign, launched after Harris called a snap election November 8, was marked by rancour over housing and cost-of-living crises, public spending and immigration.
+The three-week campaign, launched after Harris called a snap election on November 8, was marked by rancour over housing supply and cost-of-living crises, and public spending.

 Harris, who became Ireland's youngest-ever taoiseach (prime minister) when he took over in April, held a solid lead entering the campaign.

+Both centre-right parties stressed their pro-business credentials and said that returning them to power would ensure economic stability.

-But the party lost ground, in particular after Harris was seen in a viral clip appearing rude and dismissive to a care worker on the campaign trail.
+But Fine Gael lost ground, in particular after Harris, whose campaign centred on his energetic personality and social media savvy, was seen in a viral clip appearing rude and dismissive on the campaign trail.

+The exit poll revealed "no enthusiasm for the government", Eoin O'Malley, a political scientist at Dublin City University, told AFP.

+"But neither is there any enthusiasm for the opposition parties," he said.

 Recent Stories